wiseman-timelord/Chat-Gradio-Gguf/README.md

 - Settings tab offers temperature (-1 to 1) and VRAM options via dropdowns.
 - We use `(ModelFileSize * 1.25) / NumLayers = LayerSize`, then `TotalVRam / LayerSize = NumLayersOnGpu`.
 - Result is rounded to a whole number for GPU layer offloading in the load model command.
+- 9 "History Slots" and "6 File Slots", seemed, like sensible numbers and to fit the display.

 ### Models
 Advised models in, 14B, ~8B, 3B, require relevantly, ~11GB, ~7GB, ~3GB, they are all reletively fast.